Crio-Bytes/IBD-2022-Master-Repository/Creating_a_signup_route-login_route,and_how_passwords_are_stored_in_the_database_using_Hashing/README.md

 ### Q)Is it a good practice to create a route this way?
     No, because now we have a single route so it's easy to maintain and debug but when we have 100s of routes then it becomes very hard to maintain and debug.
 So to solve this problem we divide our routes into different files.

-  ## Activty 4: Creating a Singup Route in a structed way
+  ## Activity 4: Creating a Singup Route in a structured way
      step 1: Create a 'routes' folder and inside it create 'auth.routes.js' file.
   ```js
   const router=require('express').Router();//The express.Router() function is used to create a new router object